Silky and rich, these easy chocolate pots with raspberries are made without any dairy or eggs!

 Perfectly sized, these little shots of chocolate are one of my favorite desserts to make for a special occasion when I’m short on time but still need something to impress.
 More substantial than a mousse but lighter and airier than a pudding, it’s like comfort on a spoon.

-I’ve infused these chocolate pots with raspberries for a sophisticated and fruity twist that makes them feel extra special and brings out the natural fruit notes in the chocolate.
-Fresh or frozen raspberries are gently brought to a simmer with coconut milk then covered and left to steep until the milk is fully infused with berry flavor then poured over the chopped chocolate.
+I’ve infused these chocolate pots de creme with raspberries for a sophisticated and fruity twist that makes them feel extra special and brings out the natural fruit notes in the chocolate.
+Here’s what you’ll need to make them:

-While some traditional cooking methods call for careful cooking in a water bath in the oven, that’s not the case here.
+While some chocolate pot recipes call for careful cooking in a water bath in the oven, that’s not the case here.
 Since there are no eggs in this recipe there’s no need to cook the custard.
 Instead I’ve used the magic of cashews and a good spin in the blender to create the silky, rich and somewhat whipped texture that eggs provide in a traditional chocolate pot recipe.
 Once blended, just pour into cups and chill until ready to serve.

-Garnish with a sprinkle or fresh or freeze-dried raspberries, or a few shavings of chocolate if you’d like and you are a just a spoonful away from creamy dark chocolatey bliss.
+Garnish with a sprinkle or fresh or freeze-dried raspberries, or a few shavings of chocolate if you’d like and you are a just a spoonful away from creamy dark chocolate bliss.

 Chocolate Pots with Raspberries